wesgarland/kvin/README.md

 This library is safe to use on user-supplied data.

 ## Supported Platforms
- - Browser (no dependencies needed)
+ - Browser (no framework needed)
- - NodeJS
+ - Node.js
  - BravoJS

 ## Examples